brownfield-bridge/so-what-now-what/issue-01/stress-test.skill.md

 ## Grounding (only if asked)

-Mintzberg showed most real strategy is emergent, not planned.
-Scenario planning (the Oxford Scenarios lineage) showed you do not forecast one future, you build choices robust across several.
-This skill is that discipline, stripped of the workshop ceremony, run in minutes on one decision.
+Scenario planning, pioneered at Shell and refined into the Oxford Scenarios method, showed you do not forecast one future, you test against the plausible rather than the probable and keep the choices that hold across several.
+This skill is that discipline, stripped of the workshop ceremony, run in minutes on one decision, with you as the judge and the AI doing the legwork (AI in the loop, not the other way round).

 ---